arienmalec/newtype_macros/README.md

 This library provides two macros: `newtype_derive!` and `newtype!`.
 The first operates on an existing newtype definition and allows configurable derivation of the traits `Deref`, `From`, `Into`, `Display`, `Add`, `Sub`, `Mul`, `Div`, and `Neg`.
 The second creates the newtype, provides basic Rust derives (`Debug` and partial equality/ordering) (TODO: make the derives configurable), and uses, behind the covers, the first to derive the same traits.

-`From`, `Into, and `Deref` provide (respectively) basic conversion from/to the underlying value, and provide access to a reference to the underlying value value.
+`From`, `Into`, and `Deref` provide (respectively) basic conversion from/to the underlying value, and provide access to a reference to the underlying value value.
 The other defaults delegate to the underlying value for display and arithmetic operations.

 Here is a basic usage example (TODO crating, etc.):